guitri-ada/treasure-island/README.md

 1. **Foundation – Grid model development:**
     - **Grid/Island:** Build the initial empty grid structure, forming the cells constituting the island.
-    - **Game Constants:** Define and implement a set of game constants to establish the foundational parameters of the grid, ensuring consistency throughout the game.
+    - **Game Constants:** Define and implement a set of game constants to establish the foundations of the grid, ensuring consistency throughout the game.

 2. **Pirate and Treasure models integration:**
     - **Coordinates Pool:** Develop a coordinates pool to manage and provide valid positions for placing pirates and treasures within the grid.